|

 The most frequently used speaking activities are: Pre-reading discussions based on listening or answering questions, oral summarization of paragraphs, discussing opinions and attitudes, positive and negative aspects of various subjects, comparing versions of scripts to decide upon the best one, reporting to class after reading.
 The most communicative speaking activity is the role-playing.
 Students are asked to read some information and put themselves in certain situations and then they start a conversation.
 For example, they may have a job interview, exchange information, present a product or conduct a meeting.
 There are pair-work activities as well as group-work.

-Sometimes students are encouraged to search the Internet in order to find information and use it for a writing activity.
+There is also a good number of writing activities: Filling in forms such as Curriculum Vitae, filling gaps in business documents, mainly letters, e-mails or memos, writing and replying to letters, summarizing, continuing uncompleted texts, writing brochures, descriptions etc. Sometimes students are encouraged to search the Internet in order to find information and use it for a writing activity.
 Only, very often the links provided are unavailable.
 Another drawback is that there is no feedback of any kind to the exercises.
 Something good is that students are provided with forms, which they can print and fill in.

 The content of the Reading, Writing and Speaking Sections is, as I have already mentioned, theoretical, offering definitions of terms, for example “skimming and scanning” descriptions of the layout and samples of documents and tips about their use and application.